 We arrived in Cape Breton on a Sunday afternoon around 4pm.
-We were going to overnight and finish the journey the next day but when I saw it was only 125 mile to Cape Breton I suggested to my husband that we finish the drive as it was just two more hours.
-Little did I know, the road would transition from an open highway to a heavily forested two lane, twisted and dark passage that meant very slow going.
+We were going to overnight and finish the journey the next day, but when I saw it was only 125 miles to Cape Breton, I suggested to my husband that we conclude the drive as it was just two more hours.
+Little did I know, the road would transition from an open highway to a densely forested two-lane, twisted and dark passage that meant very slow going.
 Since it looked like we wouldn’t arrive until very late, I got a little concerned about what would await us at the end of the journey and I decided to see if I could make contact with a Black church that I had read somewhere was a meeting place for West Indians in Sydney.
 I pleasantly surprised when I heard a voice at the other end of the phone announce that I had reached the Phillips African Orthodox Church.
-She identified herself as Isabel Waterman, wife of the Bishop Waterman.
+She identified herself as Isabel Waterman, wife of Bishop Waterman.
 I explained to her that we were coming into Cape Breton for a visit, that we knew no one there, but that my uncle and his family lived there in the 1920s and we wanted to explore the history of the West Indians that had come there to work for Dominion Steel.
-I told her we would be staying at the ?
-Hotel and she assured me it was a nice location.
+I told her we would be staying at a local Hotel and she assured me it was a beautiful location.
 Isabel said that she too was a descendant of parents who came to Sydney to work the mines, her mother was Cuban and her father Grenadian.
 She told me that her husband the Bishop was from Barbados.
 This was all music to my ears.
 I had made a valuable connection to my family history.
 Isabel agreed to meet us at our hotel the next day.

 It wasn’t until 3 that we connected with Isabel and she invited us to meet her at the church.
-We all arrived about the same time and we introduced ourselves to she and her husband and proceeded into the church.
-It was a modest building but it really came to life when they began to share it’s history.
+We all arrived about the same time, and we introduced ourselves to her and her husband and proceeded into the church.
+It was a modest building, but it really came to life when they began to share its history.
 Isabel had given me a little of its story when we first spoke on the phone.
-She told me that many of the West Indians used to attend the anglican church in town, but in 1930 things got bad so that the Anglicans told the Blacks that they had to bury their own.
-The Waterman’s were amazing people and the church itself had a lot of great history.
+She told me that many of the West Indians used to attend the Anglican church in town, but in 1930 things got terrible so that the Anglicans said the Blacks that they had to bury their own.
+The Waterman’s were amazing people, and the church itself had a lot of great history.
 In fact, they told us how the ancestors asked the steel plant for assistance in getting a church and how the plant responded by giving them an old tool shed for use as the church building.
 From there the congregation went to work to build the benches and the altar.
-They showed us the pipe fittings from the plant that displaced West Indians used to make rails for the altar.
-They handcrafted wood benches and I couldn’t wait to see what records the church had.
+They showed us the pipe fittings from the plant that displaced West Indians used to make rails for the platform.
+They handcrafted wood benches, and I couldn’t wait to see what records the church had.
 I wondered if Uncle John was in the congregation.
 Isabel must have read my mind because they brought copies of the early church registers and allowed me to flip the pages.
 Overwhelmed is probably the best word to describe what that feels like, especially when I got to the page on confirmations and saw the name Ernest Olton and Amey Olton.
 They had been there in the same spot that I was standing 80 plus years ago.
 I scanned all the other names and recognized so many to be Barbadians.